 Towering over the edge of the Indian Ocean on a cliff, The Edge hotel is insta-famous for its breathtaking glass-bottom infinity pool that jets out onto the coast 150 meters below.
 It is easily one of the most architecturally stunning pools in the world, but that’s only part of the reason why this resort is one of the most sought-after places to stay in Bali.
 Each of the eight ultra-spacious villas that make up The Edge feature a private sundeck, a state-of-the-art entertainment systems with a private home theater, a well-equipped kitchen, a wine cellar, a cigar lounge, and a private butler.
-The hotel’s food is some of the best I’ve had in Bali, and their beautiful spa boasts sweeping ocean views.

 If you’re looking for the ultimate luxury experience in Uluwatu, you’re going to want to stay here.
 The modern, eco-friendlyvillas at Alila are super-spacious and super-stylish.
 Each comes with a butler, private pool and a chic poolside cabana.
 You can get to a private beach but you’ll have to descend over 600 stairs to reach it (typical Uluwatu!)– and then make your way back up again – so most guests choose to hang by the beautiful 50-meter pool instead, or retreat to the yoga center and spa.
 This gorgeous property is also a top choice for couples getting married in Bali.